Kiriki-liszt/Relief_EQ/README.md

 These choices in filter design and UI will guide a specific way of using an EQ, making the perception of 'they sound different'

-## Tech

-It uses SVF State-Space archiecture for implementation of biquad filters.
-It's better than Direct-Form implementaions in stability and error.

-It runs in 64bit double precision processing, and 64bit I/O if host supports it.
-It's to ensure there is no reason to blame sound quality of an EQ, and keep our focus in EQ decisions.

-It oversamples to 96/88kHz at 48/44kHz sample rates, and does not at 96/88kHz and higher.
-It's to keep both frequency and phase response of filters more natural and intuitive to our ears.

 ## Ref

 <https://dafx14.fau.de/papers/dafx14_aaron_wishnick_time_varying_filters_for_.pdf>